The Last Child At Versailles

 Now, after more than two centuries, the family secret is about to be rediscovered in a dusty attic half a world away.

 Sophie West is thrilled at the idea of visiting Paris to investigate her mysterious ancestor, especially as a distant relative appears to hold the missing pieces of the puzzle.
 Fascinating as he is, she must remind herself that this man is a stranger, with unknown motives.
 And he is not the only one fixated on discovering what she knows about a rumoured treasure.
-Who can she trust to help her solve the mystery of the girl and the pearl necklace, when her every move is anticipated and she is alone in a foreign land?
+Who can she trust to help her solve the mystery of the girl with the pearl necklace, when her every move is anticipated and she is alone in a foreign land?

 The Last Child at Versailles is a dual-timeline story set mainly in the Palace of Versailles and Paris, with the climax set in the Champagne region of Reims, France.